4. Engine API

 For the description of these items, please see the job instance description.
 Please note that these are methods, not fields - this is only because Java does not allow to specify fields inside an interface.

-JobManager.enqueue(String applicationName, String user, String mail, String sessionId, String application, String module, String keyword1, String keyword2, String keyword3, Map<String, String> parameters) → int
+- JobManager.enqueue(String applicationName, String user, String mail, String sessionId, String application, String module, String keyword1, String keyword2, String keyword3, Map<String, String> parameters) long

 Enqueues a new execution request.
 This is asynchronous - it returns as soon as the request was posted.

-JobManager.enqueueSync(String applicationName, String user, String mail, String sessionId, String application, String module, String keyword1, String keyword2, String keyword3, Map<String, String> parameters) → int
+- JobManager.enqueueSync(String applicationName, String user, String mail, String sessionId, String application, String module, String keyword1, String keyword2, String keyword3, Map<String, String> parameters) long

 Messages are strings that can be retrieved during run by other applications, so that interactive human users may have a measure of a job instance progress. (typical messages highlight the job’s internal steps)